Transcript: The Ice Diet

-If phytonutrients can alter gut flora in a way that helps people lose weight, then you’d think people eating diets based on plants would have significantly different colon populations and yes indeed, that’s something that been known for four decades, and may help explain why those eating such diets tend to be slimmer.
+If phytonutrients can alter gut flora in a way that helps people lose weight, then you’d think people eating diets based on plants would have significantly different colon populations.
+And, yes indeed, that’s something that been known for four decades, and may help explain why those eating plant-based diets tend to be slimmer.

 Sound too good to be true?
-It is actually, as Ray Crow-nice talks about in his body hacking work with thermogenics, you may just be diverting some of the body’s waste heat If one really wants to use chronic mild cold stress to lose weight, turning down one’s thermostat or wearing fewer layers outside may be more effective in the long-run than drinking slushies of slush.
+It is, actually.
+As Ray Cronise talks about in his body-hacking work with thermogenics, you may just be diverting some of the body’s waste heat.
+If one really wants to use chronic mild cold stress to lose weight, turning down one’s thermostat, or wearing fewer layers outside, may be more effective, in the long run, than drinking slushies of slush.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.